Hack-A-Gone/Jailbreak-Jailbreak/README.md

-# Jailbreak-Jailbreak (JJ: ChatGPT Jailbreak Generator
+# Jailbreak-Jailbreak (JJ): ChatGPT Jailbreak Generator

 Welcome to the Jailbreak-Jailbreak documentation!
 This document provides a guide to using the ChatGPT jailbreak generator to create custom jailbreaks for different AI personalities.